glennklockwood/limelead/content/pages/data-intensive/analysis/ai-requirements.md

 1. Data parallelism
     - simplest way to train at scale (thousands of GPUs)
-    - partition the training dataset (the batch) and give each GPU node its own subset of the training dataset (a minibatch)
+    - partition the training batch and give each GPU node its own subset of the training dataset (a minibatch)
     - each GPU node holds the entire model
     - communication happens after each epoch
     - scales very well since multiple copies of the model are training in